AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/cdn.md

 >[!CAUTION]
 >
 >Only requests from the allowed IPs will be served by AEM’s managed CDN.
-If you point your own CDN to the AEM managed CDN then make sure the IPs of your CDN are included in the allowlist.
+If you point your own CDN to the AEM managed CDN, then make sure the IPs of your CDN are included in the allowlist.

 ## Customer CDN points to AEM Managed CDN {#point-to-point-CDN}